commitdev/docs/docs/eps/ep-first-2-weeks.md

 -   Test your setup beforehand - do you need to reinstall Zoom?
 What will you need to share?
 Will others be able to hear you clearly with your audio setup?

--   We've got a few of the most recent All Hands [recorded](https://www.youtube.com/playlist?list=PLQRTWrxEpL0SpjyzuIcvePs1LKyTP7pI3) for you to get an idea of what to expect!
+-   We've got a few of the most recent demos [recorded](https://www.youtube.com/playlist?list=PLQRTWrxEpL0SpjyzuIcvePs1LKyTP7pI3) for you to get an idea of what to expect!